How do we care for our souls in the midst of ministry?

 I graduated from Appalachian State University with a degree in Journalism.
-I’ve served on staff with the college ministry of Cru for 15 years, discipling women, taking the gospel to the lost, and training
+I’ve served on staff with the college ministry of Cru for over 15 years, discipling women, taking the gospel to the lost, and training

 students in ministry.